antonijaengler/masters_thesis/README.md

 # masters_thesis
- The implementation of master's thesis Procedural Generation of Road Network
+ The implementation of master's thesis Procedural Generation of Road Network.

+ To run the procedural generation process, it is necessary to run the AlgorithmNetworkX file.